olioDuan/Domain-Specific-RAG-Chat-Course-Helper/README.md

 - Loading the FAISS index from `data/`.
 - Starting the Gradio server.

-Gradio will print a Random URL such as:
+Gradio will print a Random URL *such as*:

 ```
 Running on local URL:  http://127.0.0.1:7860